trszdev/granax/README.md

 ```

 As part of the installation process, Granax will download the Tor Browser
-Bundle local to itself and use the included Tor executable.
+Bundle local to itself and use the included Tor executable (except on
+GNU+Linux, which Granax expects Tor to be installed using the system
+package manager).

 ```js
 const tor = require('granax')();